nus-cs2030s/2223-s2/docs/33-infinitelist.md

 }
 ```

-Note that we don't need an `Sentinel` for now.
+Note that we don't need a `Sentinel` for now.
 We will need it if we have operations that truncate the list to a finite one, but let's not worry about it yet.

 We now change the `generate` method to be lazy, by passing in a producer instead.
 We no longer need to pass in the size, since the list can be infinitely long!
 ```Java